wp-plugins/sell-downloads/readme.txt

 *	Allows a custom setup of the online store, with ability to filter products by types of files, paging and sorting the results by popularity, price or file name.
 *	Allows to associate additional information to the products.
 *   Allows to protect the files with the inclusion of a file's demo.

+The base plugin, available for free from the WordPress Plugin Directory has all the features you need to create a store for sell downloads on your website.

+**Premium Features:**

-*	Includes a module to track sales statistics (only in the advanced version).
+*	Includes a module to track sales statistics.
-*   Allows to define sales discounts (only in the advanced version).
+*   Allows to define sales discounts.
+*   Allows to define discount coupons.

 If you want more information about this plugin don't hesitate in checking the plugin's website: